sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 First, the state definition itself.
 We have 4 components as previously defined.
 We use a '[product type](https://en.wikipedia.org/wiki/Product_type)' to say 'One of each'.
 The domain is called Σ, or 'sigma' (uppercase).
 When we only have one state, (much as we would have one number in the domain of 'Integer'), we use ς, or 'varsigma' (i dont understand ancient greek enough to get why its called that).
 To form a state, you take one of each of the constituent parts.
 Our machine takes a state as input, and returns a state.

 Next, we need to define the environment and store.
 In computer science jargon, a map is simply a 'partial function' from the input to the output.
 For the environment, the function takes a `Var`, and returns its `Addr`.
 The same is true of the store, which takes the address, and returns the value that it points to.
-The store isnt particularly useful in this machine, but when we implement things like mutation, it will be good to have around.
+The store isn't particularly useful in this machine, but when we implement things like mutation, it will be good to have around.

 Third, the address and value sets.
 In this simple machine, addresses will be very simple, we will use numbers to define them (the set with the fancy `N` is integers starting at 0 and going up to infinity).